VP Harris to visit, support Philippine island amid sea feud | Law-Order

 Given the Biden administration's high-profile advocacy for democracy and human rights, its officials have said human rights were at the top of the agenda in each of their engagements with Marcos Jr. and his officials.

-After her meeting Monday with Marcos Jr., Harris plans to meet civil society activists to demonstrate "our commitment and continued support for human rights and democratic resilience," the U.S. official said.
+After her meeting Monday with Marcos Jr., Harris plans to meet civil society activists to demonstrate US commitment and continued support for human rights and democratic resilience, the US official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)